PROPERTY, EQUIPMENT & FACILITIES

 Commercial Driver’s License

-The Uniform Commercial Driver’s License Act no longer exempts University employees from the requirement of hold a commercial driver’s license (CDL) if the employee operates a vehicle which weights over 26,000 pounds, hauls hazardous materials, or is designed to transport 16 or more persons, including the driver.
+University employees are required to have a valid commercial driver’s license (CDL) if the employee operates a vehicle that weighs over 26,000 pounds, hauls hazardous materials, or is designed to transport 16 or more persons, including the driver.

 Drivers are responsible for license fees.
 The University will not pay the CDL license fee.